Cancer causes: Popular myths about the causes of cancer

 Misconceptions about cancer causes can lead to unnecessary worry about your health.
 Find out whether there's any truth to these common myths about the causes of cancer.By Mayo Clinic Staff

-Scary claims circulate on the Internet that everyday objects and products, such as plastic and deodorant, are secret cancer causes.
+Scary claims circulate on the internet that everyday objects and products, such as plastic and deodorant, cause cancer.
 Beyond being wrong, many of these myths may cause you to worry unnecessarily about your own health and the health of your family.

-Before you panic, take a look at the facts.
+Before you panic, take a look at the reality behind these common myths.

 Myth: Antiperspirants or deodorants can cause breast cancer.

-Fact: There's no conclusive evidence linking the use of underarm antiperspirants or deodorants with breast cancer, according to the National Cancer Institute and other research.
+Fact: There's no conclusive evidence linking the use of underarm antiperspirants or deodorants with breast cancer.

 Some reports have suggested that these products contain harmful substances such as aluminum compounds and parabens that can be absorbed through the skin or enter the body through nicks caused by shaving.
 No clinical studies have yet given a definitive answer to the question of whether these products cause breast cancer.
 But the evidence to date suggests these products don't cause cancer.